rclone/rclone/docs/content/azureblob.md

 Storage Account Name.

-Leave blank to use SAS URL or Emulator.
+Leave blank to use SAS URL.

 Properties: